 The 5-string bass isn’t an exotic instrument; it’s actually been around for decades now, and it gained popularity because synthesized bass started being used often.

-To avoid being replaced by keyboards, people started using 5-string basses because it gave them the notes that the synths were using.
+To avoid being replaced by keyboards, people started using 5-string basses because it gave them the notes the synths used.

 If you start performing with other musicians, I can almost guarantee (unless you establish your own group) that you will run into an instance where you will have to play their music that requires the use of the low-B string.

-By getting used to a 5-string bass, you will be very prepared, and you will open the doors for more possibilities.
+By getting used to a 5-string bass, you will be very prepared and open the doors to more possibilities.
 You don’t want to be the person who loses out on gigs because you aren’t comfortable playing with a 5-string.

 The Disadvantages of Using A 5-String Bass